carl-berg/adatabasefixture/README.md

 ```

 ## Using schema migration libraries
 ADatabaseFixture makes it easy for you to plug in your own schema migration logic.
-Here are some examples of how to interface with a few migration libraries lik.
+Here are some examples of how to interface with a few migration libraries.
 All you need is to create a class that implements the interface `IMigrator`.

 ### Example using [ADatabaseMigrator](https://github.com/carl-berg/ADatabaseMigrator)
 This requires referencing the package [ADatabaseMigrator](https://www.nuget.org/packages/ADatabaseMigrator)